YasserB94/YasserB94/README.md

 - 👋 Hi, I’m @YasserB94
 - 👀 I’m interested in Music,Technology,Economy,Coding,...
 - 🌱 I’m currently learning @BeCode to become a junior full stack web developper, Swift,Chess,...
-- 💞️ I’m looking to collaborate on anything that enables me to get more practice on Swift/SwiftUI, WebDevelopment(Currently limited to HTML,CSS and JavaScript - No Frameworks please)
+- 💞️ I’m looking to collaborate on anything that allows me to learn while contributing
 - 📫 How to reach me on Discord @ #8321

 #BeCode Bootcamp to junior full stack web developer Traject#